rileyhales/saber-hbc/README.md

 ```

 ### 1 Prepare Spatial Data (scripts not provided)
+This step instructs you to collect 3 gis files and use them to generate 2 csv tables.
+All 5 files (3 gis files and 2
+tables) should go in the `gis_inputs` directory

 1. Clip model drainage lines and catchments shapefile to extents of the region of interest.
    For speed/efficiency, merge their attribute tables and save as a csv.
    - read drainage line shapefile and with GeoPandas